Jenni Kemarre Martiniello: ReInventing the Weave

-New Glass 2015: Archaeology, Excavation and all things Arcane
+New Glass 2015: Archaeology, Excavation and the Arcane

-In June 2015 the Canberra Glassworks celebrates the centenary of our wonderful home, the Kingston Powerhouse, designed by architect John Smith Murdoch.
+In June 2015 the Canberra Glassworks celebrates the centenary of our home, the Kingston Powerhouse, the first of several landmark buildings designed in Canberra by architect John Smith Murdoch.
 We are taking the opportunity to celebrate the past while looking to the future, with an exhibition featuring the work of a new generation of Australian glassmakers.
 The exhibition will be a curated selection of exciting new glass talent whose work pushes boundaries of traditional studio practice in concept and execution.
-The exhibition is themed around the ideas of archaeology, excavation and all things arcane, encouraging visitors to think about what history is, how we uncover it, the unexpected secrets it holds and how even the things we take for granted as new technology or communication today can seem outdated and ancient in a few years or a decade.
-Participating artists include: Lucy Quinn (QLD), Nick Adams (ACT), Georgina Cockshot (VIC), Lea Douglas (ACT) and more.
+The exhibition is themed around the ideas of archaeology, excavation and the arcane, encouraging visitors to think about what history is, how we uncover it, the unexpected secrets it holds and how even the things we take for granted as new technology today can seem outdated and ancient in a few years or a decade.

 Participating artists: Lucy Quinn (QLD), Nick Adams (ACT), Georgina Cockshott (VIC), Lea Douglas (ACT), Ngaio Fitzpatrick (ACT) and Alex Valero (SA).